Seeing error code 229 on your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also generate the error, so your Service Experts Heating & Air Conditioning technician will check other parts of your furnace first.
+A blocked vent or a draft can also generate the error, so your Service Experts Heating & Air Conditioning technician will look at other parts of your furnace first.

 You can anticipate to pay between $40 and $350 if you require a new low-fire pressure switch.